X

 Apply to be a 2025 Tribal Water Media Fellow

 Applications will be reviewed on a rolling basis after the priority deadline of February 15, with decisions sent out by Spring Break.
-For questions or more information, contact Colten Ashley, Tribal Media Center Coordinator for KSUT, (tribalmediacenter@ksut.org) or Kaitlin Mattos, assistant professor of Environment and Sustainability (kjmattos@fortlewis.edu).
+For questions or more information, contact Colten Ashley, Tribal Media Center Coordinator for KSUT, (tribalmediacenter@ksut.org) or Kaitlin Mattos, Assistant Professor of Environment and Sustainability (kjmattos@fortlewis.edu).

 Fellowship Projects